patrickwaters1000/DistillingNeuralNets/README.md

 This will train a DenseNet teacher model by transfer learning, then train a MobileNet student model by distillation.
 For comparison, it will also train a MobileNet model without distillation.
 The trained models will be saved in the models folder.

 If you used the image classes car, dog, and bird in the example code above, you should find that distillation reduces the MobileNet model's classification errors by about 10%.
 Feel free to tinker with the numerous hyperparameters in Teacher.py and Student.py, such as numbers of training epochs, distillation temperature and numbers of neurons in the final dense layers.

+## Requirements

+Keras, tensorflow and numpy and PIL are required.